prooph/service-bus/README.md

 prooph/service-bus is a lightweight messaging facade.
 It allows you to define the API of your model with the help of messages.

-1. Command messages describe the actions your model can handle.
+1. **Command** messages describe actions your model can handle.
-2. Event messages describe things that happened while your model handled a command.
+2. **Event** messages describe things that happened while your model handled a command.
-3. Query messages describe available information that can be fetched from your model.
+3. **Query** messages describe available information that can be fetched from your (read) model.

 prooph/service-bus shields your model.
-Data input and output ports become irrelevant and no longer influence the business logic.
+Data input and output ports become irrelevant and no longer influence business logic.
-I'm looking at you Hexagonal Architecture.
+We're looking at you Hexagonal Architecture.

 prooph/service-bus decouples your model from any framework.
-You can use a web framework like Zend, Symfony, Laravel and co. to handle http requests and pass them via prooph/service-bus to your model but you can also receive the same messages via CLI or from a message queue system like RabbitMQ or Beanstalkd.
+You can use a web framework like Zend, Symfony, Laravel and co. to handle http requests and pass them via prooph/service-bus to your model but you can also receive the same messages via CLI or from a messaging system like RabbitMQ or Beanstalkd.

+It is also a perfect fit for microservices architecture as it provides an abstraction layer for message-based inter-service communication.

 ![prooph_architecture](https://raw.githubusercontent.com/prooph/proophessor/master/docs/book/img/prooph_overview.png)

 ## Installation

-You can install prooph/service-bus via composer by adding `"prooph/service-bus": "~4.0"` as requirement to your composer.json.
+You can install prooph/service-bus via composer by adding `"prooph/service-bus": "~5.0"` as requirement to your composer.json.

 ## Quick Start